redwoodjs/create-redwood-app/README_APP.md

 # Redwood

->**HEADS UP:** RedwoodJS is _NOT_ ready for use in Production.
-It relies heavily on Prisma2, which is currently in testing with an expected production release coming soon.
-See status at ["Is Prisma2 Ready?"](https://isprisma2ready.com)
+> **NOTE:** Redwood is still in the alpha phase of development.
+We do not recommend that you use Redwood applications in production at this time.

 ## Getting Started
 - [Redwoodjs.com](https://redwoodjs.com): home to all things RedwoodJS.